Heart Station: Songs

 "Stay Gold" is an electronic pop song that includes a "gently rippling keyboard line"; its lyrical content talks about various subjects including love, family, and friends.
 "Kiss & Cry" is an R&B song, influenced by pop and electronic music.
 According to a reviewer at Selective Hearing, they said that the song "sound[s] like throw backs to her R&B days."
 The reviewer analyzed the song's music structure, and said that the "sample at the beginning sounds like it might be from a Godzilla movie."
 They later progressed by saying, "'Kiss & Cry' has a very strong percussion section led by the booming kick drum & high pitched cymbals.
 It’s also got some slick synth work (kind of sounds like a Palm Products GmbH)."
-The seventh track is an interlude entitled "Gentle Beast" that lasts one minute and 13 seconds; it samples sections from the singles of Heart Station.
-The next recorded track is "Celebrate", which was originally titled "Yakekuso (やけくそ, Desperation)".
+The seventh track is an ambient house interlude entitled "Gentle Beast Interlude" that lasts one minute and 13 seconds; it samples sections from the singles of Heart Station.
+The next recorded track is the dance-pop "Celebrate", which was originally titled "Yakekuso (やけくそ, Desperation)".